aspose-total/Aspose.Total-Products/total/en/cpp/conversion/email-to-flatopc/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Export EMAIL to FLATOPC" h2="Transform EMAIL to FLATOPC within C++ application without requiring Microsoft Word or Outlook" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-Are you are a C++ developer looking to add email conversion features inside your applications?
-Using [Aspose.Email for C++](https://products.aspose.com/email/cpp/) you can convert EMAIL file format to HTML.
-After that, by using [Aspose.Words for C++](https://products.aspose.com/words/cpp/) API, you can export HTML to FLATOPC.
-Both APIs come under [Aspose.Total for C++](https://products.aspose.com/total/cpp/) package.
+<h2>Why to Convert</h2>

+Email conversion is a process of transforming an email file format into another format.
+It is a useful process for developers who need to add email conversion features inside their applications.
+Email conversion can be used to convert emails into HTML, PDF, MHTML, TXT, and other formats.

+<h2>How Aspose.Total Helps for Email to Flatopc Conversion</h2>

+Aspose.Total for C++ is a comprehensive suite of APIs that provides developers with the tools they need to add email conversion features to their applications.
+It includes two APIs, Aspose.Email for C++ and Aspose.Words for C++, which can be used to convert EMAIL file format to HTML and then export HTML to FLATOPC.
+Aspose.Email for C++ is a powerful email processing API that enables developers to read, write, and convert emails from various formats.
+It also provides features for managing email attachments, creating and sending emails, and more.
+Aspose.Words for C++ is a powerful document processing API that enables developers to create, edit, and convert documents from various formats.
+It also provides features for manipulating document elements, formatting documents, and more.
+With Aspose.Total for C++, developers can easily add email conversion features to their applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}